-The Company charges advertising costs to expense as incurred and such charges are included in SG&A expense.
+The Company charges advertising costs to expense as incurred and such charges are included in selling, general and administrative ("SG&A") expense.
 The Company's advertising expenses consist primarily of online advertising, search costs, email advertising and radio advertising.
-In addition, the Company reimburses its customers and third parties for in store activities and record these costs as advertising expenses.
-Advertising costs were \$6.8 million and \$12.2 million for the years ended December 31, 2023 and 2022, respectively, of which \$2.1 million is related to the amortization of the prepaid advertising contract with iHeart for the year ended December 31, 2022.
-See "Note 4 - Prepaid expenses and other current assets" for additional information on the prepaid advertising contract with iHeart.
+In addition, the Company reimburses its customers and third parties for in store activities and records these costs as advertising expenses.
+Advertising costs were \$6.0 million and \$6.8 million for the years ended December 31, 2024 and 2023, respectively.